Transferring Sushant Singh case to CBI vindicates Bihar’s stand: Leaders and actors welcome SC order

 In its verdict, the top court said the Bihar Police had registered a valid FIR based on the complaint filed by the actor’s father, adding that it stands transferred to the CBI.

+Bihar Chief Minister Nitish Kumar said it was the duty of the state police to launch a probe.
+“But they didn’t get cooperation in Mumbai,” he said.
+“Behaviour meted out to our IPS officer is known to all.
+With Supreme Court verdict, it’s clear what happened wasn’t right.
+Any political comment in this situation isn’t right.”

+Kumar added that the state government is committed to ensure justice in the case.
+“These things are not about politics, they are about justice,” he said.
+“Probe will speed up now.
+Today it was proved that we abided by law in the steps we took.”

-Bihar Deputy Chief Minister Sushil Kumar Modi said that the state government’s stand has been “vindicated” and welcomed the decision to allow the CBI to investigate.
+Deputy Chief Minister Sushil Kumar Modi said that the state government’s stand has been “vindicated” and welcomed the decision to allow the CBI to investigate.

 Lok Janshakti Party chief Chirag Paswan said the verdict is a victory for Rajput’s family and those supporting the actor.
 “Not only the truth will surface now but those names will also come out who were behind disrupting the investigation in the case,” he added.